inkberry holly

 Inkberry has earned my trust.
 It has become the quiet backbone of the chimney garden, steady and consistent without asking for attention.
 It fills the role I once expected boxwood to play, structure without drama, evergreen presence without the sulk.
 Where boxwoods yellow and need coaxing, inkberry simply stays green and does its job.

 I do not think of it as a showpiece, and that is the point.
 It is the plant that lets everything else make sense.
 I will likely add more of them once the rest of the garden settles and I can see where that kind of reliability belongs.
 For now, ‘Shamrock’ is exactly what I needed, an evergreen I can count on.
+If you want to order online, Gem Box inkberry is a related compact cultivar worth looking at.
+If you are looking for more evergreen shrubs that earn their place, I have a full guide to the ones I trust most.

+Affiliate Disclosure: Some of the links in my posts are affiliate links.
 That means if you choose to click or buy, I may earn a small commission at no extra cost to you.
+These links help support the ongoing work of growing, testing, and sharing that I do in this space.